 1. Initially, the main content navigation was arranged in an illogical order, which could have frustrated users looking for specific content.
-Also the layout of the drop-down mega-menus were cluttered and not spaced in a grid like arrangement which can give the appearance of looking messy, it was also hard to read.
+Also, the layout of the drop-down mega-menus was cluttered and not spaced in a grid-like arrangement which can give the appearance of looking messy, it was also hard to read.

 2. The webmasters felt their users were not using the guides as effectively as they could be.
-They had already been proactive to the problem by creating a guide menu navigation box and they wanted my advice on what would be the best way to display this.
-I recommended two things: one, place the box on the left hand side rather than the right due to the F-Model and advert association; the menu would be more visible to the users.
+They had already been proactive in the problem by creating a guide menu navigation box and they wanted my advice on what would be the best way to display this.
+I recommended two things: one, place the box on the left-hand side rather than the right due to the F-Model and advert association; the menu would be more visible to the users.